Student Accounts

 Books, Supplies, and Equipment

 Each student provides at their own expense the necessary textbooks, equipment, and instructional supplies.
 The cost of books and supplies is estimated at $800 to $1,500 per year.
 Costs will vary depending upon the curriculum and whether new or used books are purchased.
-Payments for books and supplies purchased at the Wentworth bookstore are made directly to the bookstore, located in the basement of the Flanagan Center, and accessible online through the MyWentworth Campus Services tab.
-Students who withdraw voluntarily or who are academically withdrawn must return a Wentworth provided laptop (prior Fall 2022) or be charged the Laptop Recovery Fee to their E-Bill per the Laptop User Agreement.
+Payments for books and supplies purchased at the Wentworth bookstore are made directly to the bookstore, located in the basement Beatty and accessible online through the MyWentworth Campus Services tab.

 Sibling Discount

-Wentworth Institute of Technology is pleased to offer a tuition discount to siblings who are enrolled concurrently in full-time degree programs, as specified below.
+Wentworth Institute of Technology offers a tuition discount to siblings who are enrolled concurrently in degree programs, as specified below.
 Tuition charges must be assessed to the E-Bill for the sibling discount to be applied.
 The sibling discount applies to tuition charges only.
-All siblings must be matriculated and enrolled in a full time Wentworth program each semester of eligibility.
+All siblings must be matriculated and enrolled in a Wentworth program each semester of eligibility.
 The sibling discount is applied as follows:

 • 10% tuition discount per student for the first and second siblings, enrolled concurrently